c0dzilla/URLMonitor/README.md

 # URL MONITOR

-UrlMonitor is a url monitoring tool that makes HTTP requests at a URL and stores response times at regular intervals for further analysis.
+UrlMonitor is a tool that makes HTTP requests at a URL and stores response times at regular intervals for further analysis.

 ## API Calls